Noel Harper v Union of India

-- Transferring foreign contributions to any other ‘person’, including individuals, associations or registered companies is prohibited [Section 7].
+- Transferring or sub-granting foreign contributions to any other ‘person’, including individuals, associations or registered companies is prohibited [Section 7].

 - The amount of foreign funding that can be used for administrative expenses is reduced to 20% of the funds received, where it was previously 50% [Section 8(1)(b)].

 - The Central Government is empowered to direct persons receiving foreign funding to not utilise it or receive any further funding after conducting a summary inquiry [Section 11(2)].

 - Those registered under the FCRA or applying for registration are required to open a bank account in the main branch of State Bank of India in New Delhi and may only receive and deposit foreign contributions through this branch [Sections 12 & 17].